 Small Banks and Financial Institutions Are Potential Big Winners

-It’s true that COVID-19 has changed the world and the business landscape irreversibly.
+COVID-19 has indeed changed the world and the business landscape irreversibly.
 For some, the federal intervention and ensuing government rescue programs may be too little too late.
 For others, including anyone who has ever dreamed of starting and growing a business, opportunity abounds.
-For those looking to invest in and support small business, this moment comes along once in a generation and just might be the perfect set up for small banks if they play their cards right.
+However, for those looking to invest in and support small businesses, this moment comes along once in a generation.
+It just might be the perfect setup for small banks if they play their cards right.

 Here’s why

-Bank CEOs are determined to be on the right side of change in the new COVID-19 economy, recognizing for this to happen they need to innovate fast.
-For community banks, credit unions and smaller financial institutions the marching orders are clear: fill the innovation and customer experience gap quickly by partnering with smaller fintech companies who only have an interest in helping you grow and better serve customers and members.
+Bank CEOs are determined to be on the right side of change in the new COVID-19 economy.
+They recognize that for this to happen, they need to innovate fast.
+For community banks, credit unions, and smaller financial institutions, the marching orders are clear.
+They must fill the innovation and customer experience gap quickly by partnering with smaller fintech companies that only have an interest in helping them grow and better serve customers and members.

-A new era of inclusion, collaboration and innovation is about to begin, and small banks relying on online platform partnerships will help lead the charge.
+A new era of inclusion, collaboration, and innovation is about to begin.
+Small banks relying on online platform partnerships will help lead the charge.
 Superior digital experience will become the new normal, which then opens access and opportunity to more people and businesses than ever before.
-Therefore, it’s quite possible that smaller banks and financial institutions will drive this new age of customer experience and financial inclusion, enabling individuals, businesses, and investors to interact and transact in unprecedented ways.
+Therefore, smaller banks and financial institutions may drive this new age of customer experience and financial inclusion.
+This enabling individuals, businesses, and investors to interact and transact in unprecedented ways.

-In the COVID-19 economy, all of us – individuals and businesses alike – are looking for a new way forward, a solution to the challenges of the current crisis.
+In the COVID-19 economy, all of us – individuals and businesses alike – are looking for a new way forward.
+We seek a solution to the challenges of the current crisis.
 Small banks are no different.
-They face the same predicaments that were once limited to those seeking to start, grow or invest in a business; not knowing where or how to begin and lacking the access, know-how and connections to do so.
-Today we are all in the same boat and need to work together to solve our common problem.
-Banks have an historic opportunity to jumpstart a decimated economy by remaking a business ecosystem that is better and far more inclusive than the one we have left behind.
+They face the same predicaments that were once limited to those seeking to start, grow, or invest in a business.
+They do not know where or how to begin and lack the access, know-how, and connections to do so.
+Today, we are all in the same boat and need to work together to solve our common problem.
+Banks have a historic opportunity to jumpstart a decimated economy by remaking a business ecosystem.
+This ecosystem should be better and far more inclusive than the one we have left behind.

 Mindset Change

-Post COVID-19 smaller banks and financial institutions must hone-in on new opportunities and fresh approaches.
-Ones that are not proxies for conventional wisdom, the status quo or groupthink.
-But rather a way forward that lays the groundwork for the new era of Post COVID-19 success, showing how virtual and business life can coexist and succeed together on a grand scale.
+Post COVID-19, smaller banks and financial institutions must hone in on new opportunities and fresh approaches.
+These should not be proxies for conventional wisdom, the status quo, or groupthink.
+Rather, it should be a way forward.
+This lays the groundwork for the new era of post-COVID-19 success.
+It shows how virtual and business life can coexist and succeed together on a grand scale.
 A true solution to the challenges of the current crisis.

 Clearly, this is not the time to play it safe.
 Rather, the opposite is true.
-Bank leaders need to step up, be unconventional and take dramatic action or be left behind.
+Bank leaders need to step up, be unconventional, and take dramatic action.
+Otherwise, they will be left behind.
 Echoing these sentiments, Johnson & Johnson’s CEO Alex Gorsky stated: “This is a bit of a moonshot for J&J going forward, but it’s one we feel is very, very important for us to be doing at this period in time.”

 The shift to digital platforms